befair/gasistafelice/doc-dev/source/INSTALL.rst

 2. Install package requirements and submodules

   * git submodule update --init
+  * pip install -r requirements/prod.txt

+  If you are setupping a development installation issue also:

-  * pip install -r requirements.txt
+  * pip install -r requirements/dev.txt

 3. Set your local settings